 Joyous ‘El Pilar’ festival is the most important annual festival in Zaragoza.
 It celebrates ‘La Virgen del Pilar’ who is called “Patrona de la Hispanidad” (the patron saint of all Hispanic people).
-The festival happens in the week of the 12th October and it attracts to Zaragoza not only people from across Spain but also from Latin America.
+The festival happens in the week of the 12th of October and it attracts to Zaragoza not only people from across Spain but also from Latin America.
 The population of Zaragoza increases three times during the’El Pilar’.

-Gorgeous Zaragoza is a true hidden gem in Spain and one of the most beautiful authentic cities of Spain.
+Gorgeous Zaragoza is a true hidden gem in Spain and one of the most beautiful and authentic cities of Spain.

 Beautiful Alicante is one of the most touristy cities in Spain.